Scripting Manifestation: How to Write Your Desired Reality

 - You engage your visual cortex by describing what you see.

-- You engage your emotional centers by describing your profound gratitude and joy.
+- You engage your emotional centers by describing relief, gratitude, safety, or confidence.

 How to Script Manifest Step-by-Step